TheIndianPianist/Unscientific-Calculator/README.md

 So I made one.
 The HTML code was taken from https://jsfiddle.net/ndubuisi/fbhckjwe/ and I simply changed it so that clicking a number instead returns "Climate change is a hoax" or something similar.

-Update: My calculator did not get into the 789th newsletter :(